Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 A quick note on seasonality

-Friendly reassurance: colder weather doesn’t mean it’s failing.
+Don't worry: colder weather doesn’t mean it’s failing.
 It usually means the conditions need a small adjustment.

 Why temperature matters (and why fluctuations don’t mean its not working)